edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 > the CAPI management cluster and the target cluster.

 Support for on-premise will be implemented in the future.
-This enhancement might include the introduction of Cluster API providers, K8S operators.
+This enhancement might include the introduction of Kubernetes Cluster API providers, K8S operators.
 The main infrastructure configuration can always be checked in the [cluster-deps](https://github.com/edenlabllc/cluster-deps.bootstrap.infra) repository.

 ### Provision or destroy AWS EKS Kubernetes clusters